BlueCheese1086/Adelost/STYLE.md

 * Class properties and other class-level variables, private or public, should also be descriptive

-* Arguments and other Varibles in functions are to be as short as possible while still somewhat conveying their meaning
+* Arguments and other varibles in functions are to be as short as possible while still somewhat conveying their meaning

 * Temporary variables, if their meaning is obvious from code regardless of name, should use the highest available name from the below list: